 If you have extended your leave without pay from a permanent teaching position and have received an updated approval to teach casually, the new approval should be forwarded to the Casual Payroll Team for update on the payroll as soon as possible.
 Delays in updating expired approvals in the casual employees payroll system (CEPS) may result in delays in processing claims for payment.

 Changing account details

 If you wish to change your bank account details, you will need to complete a new Direct Deposit Account Details form and forward it to your allocated Employee Service Centre

 It is advisable not to close your old account until two (2) fortnights' salaries have been deposited into the new account.

 Tax is deducted automatically by the system in accordance with a formula provided by the Australian Taxation Office (ATO).
 The first payment made for a specific fortnight is treated as the only payment in that fortnight and is taxed accordingly as per the ATO guidelines.
-Tax deductions for subsequent claims for a fortnight that has already had claims paid will be calculated as follows:

 Tax on total gross payment for fortnight less tax deducted on payment already made for that fortnight.